 "Where, after all, do universal human rights begin?
 In small places, close to home -- so close and so small that they cannot be seen on any maps of the world.
 Yet they are the world of the individual person; the neighborhood he lives in; the school or college he attends; the factory, farm, or office where he works. ...
 Unless these rights have meaning there, they have little meaning anywhere.
 Without concerted citizen action to uphold them close to home, we shall look in vain for progress in the larger world."

-Indeed, if a the culture of life, that includes all human life, is to take root once again in America, it must be realized in the places where people live.
+Indeed, if a the culture of life that includes all human life is to take root once again in America, it must be realized in the places where people live.

 Can the U.S. federal government provide targeted block funding to individual states or districts to implement specific mandates and programs?
-If I was an American, I would write to my president-elect to usher in a new American golden age of enlightenment where every human life is protected and cherished.
+If I was an American, I would ask my president-elect to usher in a new American golden age of enlightenment where every human life is protected and cherished.
 I would say:

 Dear President-elect Trump:

 I want to begin by congratulating you on your election victory to become the 45th American President.
 Expectations are high that under your capable and visionary Presidency, you will "Make America Great Again".
 Nowhere is this more needed than in the value of human life.
-Stop the abortion holocaust that has claimed the lives of 60-million unborn children over the past 43 years.
+Please stop the abortion holocaust that has claimed the lives of 60-million unborn children over the past 43 years.

 A disabled nobody writing to the leader of the most powerful nation on earth?
 Yes, I would do that.
 I would do it because I love America and what She has represented and stood for, and can stand for again.
-I would do it because 60 million unborn children will never feel the warmth of the sun on their shoulders, breath fresh air, or find their places in the world.
+I would do it because 60 million unborn children will never feel the warmth of the sun on their shoulders, breathe fresh air, or find their places in the world.
 I would write to President Trump because the bloodshed of the nation's most defenceless must stop.
 At this blood-soaked time in history, there is no higher, no nobler, no holier aim than to find a way to end abortion.

 If I was an American, I'd write to President Trump. -- Mark